 Invest early and often.
-Take a whole child approach as young people grow socially, emotionally, cognitively, physically, civically – from early childhood through young adulthood.
+Take a whole child approach as young people grow socially, emotionally, cognitively, physically, and civically – from early childhood through young adulthood.

 Adapt evidence-based, reality-informed policies, processes & practices.
 Make data-driven decisions, using disaggregated and new data to make the invisible visible.

-Young people spend their time in a variety of different places and spaces.
-The characteristics of both formal and informal environments make a difference, and experiences in one environment can have an impact on how young people respond in another.
+Recognize that the characteristics of both formal and informal environments make a difference, and experiences in one environment can have an impact on how young people respond in another.

 Build on strengths, don’t just focus on problem-reduction.

-Inspire, inform and engage the public and policy makers with powerful stories and data.
+Inspire, inform and engage the public and policymakers with powerful stories and data.